Cut Project Times with the Best Plasma Cutters Under $1000

-When dialed up to full power on 240V, you have a 60-amp plasma cutter that cuts cleanly through 3/4-inch plate.
-At this thickness, the CUT60 cuts through steel at 12 IPM (inches per minute), stainless steel at 9.5 IPM and aluminum at 13.6 IPM.
+When dialed up to full power on 240V, you have a 60-amp plasma cutter that cuts cleanly through a 3/4-inch plate.
+At this thickness, the CUT60 cuts through steel at 12 IPM (inches per minute), stainless steel at 9.5 IPM, and aluminum at 13.6 IPM.

 For light work, you can dial back the amperage and air pressure to make quick and clean cuts through 26 gauge sheet metal.

 You’ll need a compressor capable of supplying 5 CFM (cubic feet per minute) of air at 80 PSI (pounds per square foot).
 The manufacturer recommends a 20-gallon tank.